charliecalvert/CloudNotes/Assignments/MongooseSignInComment.md

     ul
         li(ng-repeat='comment in commentsController.scientist.comments')
             a(ng-click="commentsController.selectComment(comment)") {{comment.commentText}}
-    div.names(ng-form="newCommentForm")
-        hr
-        button.btn.btn-default(ng-click='commentsController.newComment()') New Comment
-        br
-        br
-        label(class='col-sm-2, control-label') Text
-        input.form-control(type='text', ng-model='commentsController.newCommentText')
-    div.names(ng-form="myform")
-        hr
-        button.btn.btn-default(ng-click='commentsController.updateComment()') Update Comment
-        button.btn.btn-default(ng-click='commentsController.deleteComment()') Delete Comment
-        br
-        br
-        label(class='col-sm-2, control-label') Text
-        input.form-control(type='text', ng-model='commentsController.comment.commentText')
-        br
-        label(class='col-sm-2, control-label') Date
-        input.form-control(type='text', ng-model='commentsController.comment.date')
-        br
-        label(class='col-sm-2, control-label') Id
-        input.form-control(type='text', ng-model='commentsController.comment._id')

 ```

+The fist line shows how to use the new **name** property.

 ## Hints

-You will get a warning 'Synchronous XMLHttpRequest on the main thread is deprecated'.
+You may get a warning 'Synchronous XMLHttpRequest on the main thread is deprecated'.
 I believe this has something to do with the dialog we are loading to login and the related code.
 I don't think it has to do with the way we are rerouting events.
 In other words, it happens when we go directly to the login page, not just when we get there from the comments link.
 For now we are ignorning this warning.

 [sign]:http://www.ccalvert.net/books/CloudNotes/Assignments/MongooseSignIn.html